You’ve worked hard to build up your pension pot. So you’ll probably want to know what will happen to it when you die.

 - An income is to be paid to a dependant and they are still alive

-- You have chosen to continue your value protection beyond the first 90 days of your plan start date, in which case a lump sum may be payable to your estate or your dependant's estate
+- You have chosen to continue your value protection beyond the first 90 days of your plan start date, in which case a lump sum may be payable to one or more of you or your dependant's chosen beneficiaries minus any payments that have already been made.

 If you're drawing down income from your pension